-4.2.1 Key Survey Results - Key results in your survey will include:
+2.4 Key Survey Results - Key results in your survey will include:

-- Baseline modal split between the different modes of travel used by employees to get to work (for example percentage walking, cycling, using public transport, car-pooling, remote working, or 'other'); - Distance travelled by employees from their homes to work; - Occasional use of other modes on the journey to work; - Willingness to use other modes; - Factors motivating employees to use current modes of travel or to switch modes; - Interest in actions to promote cycling, walking, car-sharing and public transport; - Opportunities to promote online meetings, video conferencing or remote working; and - Business travel requirements.
+- Baseline modal split between the different modes of travel used by employees to get to work (for example percentage walking, cycling, using public transport, carpooling, remote working, or 'other'); - Distance travelled by employees from their homes to work; - Occasional use of other modes on the journey to work; - Willingness to use other modes; - Factors motivating employees to use current modes of travel or to switch modes; - Interest in actions to promote walking, cycling, carpooling and public transport; - Opportunities to promote online meetings, video conferencing or remote working; and - Business travel requirements.

-4.2.2 Questions to Ask
+2.5 Questions to Ask

-The questions you ask in your Employee Travel Survey should give you the 'key results' outlined in 4.2.1 above.
-You will find a sample Employee Travel Survey in Appendix 3; this is quite a comprehensive survey and will cover most aspects of your colleagues' travel habits.
+The questions you ask in your Employee Travel Survey should give you the 'key results' outlined in 2.4 above.
+You will find a sample Employee Travel Survey in Appendix 2; this is quite a comprehensive survey and will cover most aspects of your colleagues' travel habits.
 You can adapt this template for your site or organisation.